Gaukey and Me

 As I write he is one of the few (relatively) moderate and pragmatic politicians who might help save Britain from a disastrous no-deal Brexit.
 Or better still, cancel the whole stupid idea.
 Cometh the hour, cometh the man, they say.
 And who knows, before long St James’s Park might be reborn as Gaukey Park in his honour.
 I can hope.

-One thought on “Gaukey and Me
+One response to “Gaukey and Me”

-Leave a Reply
+Leave a comment